mattmurch/GuessThatSong/README.md

 # GuessThatSong

 GuessThatSong is a webapp which plays a randomly selected song and gives a multiple choice quiz on which song it is.
-Assumes music directory is local and organized, and the path is configurable.

 Example App at http://guessthatsong.herokuapp.com